Flash memory

 Flash memory is an electronic non-volatile computer memory storage medium that can be electrically erased and reprogrammed.
 The two main types of flash memory, NOR flash and NAND flash, are named for the NOR and NAND logic gates.
-Both use the same cell design, consisting of floating gate MOSFETs.
-They differ at the circuit level depending on whether the state of the bit line or word lines is pulled high or low: in NAND flash, the relationship between the bit line and the word lines resembles a NAND gate; in NOR flash, it resembles a NOR gate.
+Both use the same cell design, consisting of floating-gate MOSFETs.
+They differ at the circuit level, depending on whether the state of the bit line or word lines is pulled high or low; in NAND flash, the relationship between the bit line and the word lines resembles a NAND gate; in NOR flash, it resembles a NOR gate.

-Flash memory, a type of floating-gate memory, was invented at Toshiba in 1980 and is based on EEPROM technology.
+Flash memory, a type of floating-gate memory, was invented by Fujio Masuoka at Toshiba in 1980 and is based on EEPROM technology.
 Toshiba began marketing flash memory in 1987.
 EPROMs had to be erased completely before they could be rewritten.
 NAND flash memory, however, may be erased, written, and read in blocks (or pages), which generally are much smaller than the entire device.
 NOR flash memory allows a single machine word to be written – to an erased location – or read independently.
 A flash memory device typically consists of one or more flash memory chips (each holding many flash memory cells), along with a separate flash memory controller chip.

 The NAND type is found mainly in memory cards, USB flash drives, solid-state drives (those produced since 2009), feature phones, smartphones, and similar products, for general storage and transfer of data.
 NAND or NOR flash memory is also often used to store configuration data in digital products, a task previously made possible by EEPROM or battery-powered static RAM.
 A key disadvantage of flash memory is that it can endure only a relatively small number of write cycles in a specific block.